Your Ultimate Guide on How to Start a Blog and Make Money

-Spend a good amount of time picking a domain name, if you must.
+Spend a good amount of time picking a domain name.
 You have to consider the niche that you’re writing on and what your long-term visions are for your blog.
-Also think of a domain name that’s not overly lengthy (ideally up to three words only), and one without hyphens and numbers.
+Also, think of a domain name that’s not overly lengthy (ideally up to three words only), and one without hyphens and numbers.

 Most importantly, it’s something that should reflect and speak your brand.
 If you are a creative mommie, you’d want your domain name to show the craft or art that you do.

 If you aim to establish yourself as an expert in your field, you can simply use your name as the domain name.
 However, if the blog is all about your business, then it’s best to use the business name as the domain name as well.